The Land Development Code of Collier County states that its purpose is:

 We have heard repeatedly that the County planning staff has encouraged Stock to meet with, listen to the concerns of, and make adjustments to his plans based on conversations with neighbors and community residents.
 Stock will report that he has done all three.
 What is the truth?

 Stock’s team has had many meetings with neighbors and concerned citizens.
 Stock has listened to their concerns and has, over time, made some adjustments to his plan.
 It was several years ago when Stock proposed a 21-story tower with over 250 residences.
-That changed to two 18-story towers in 2019, and now to two 16-story towers with 172 residences.
+That changed to two 18-story towers in 2019, then in May to two 14-story towers with 172 residences.
 Stock will say that he has adjusted setbacks by increasing them five or ten feet.
 These adjustments are nowhere near adequate to bring One Naples into a compatible relationship with surrounding properties and the neighborhood.

 Stock and neighbors discuss quid pro quo’s.
 Are these discussions about further reducing the heights of his towers to meet their ongoing concerns, increasing setbacks to be more compatible with the neighborhood and zoning requirements?
 Are they about reducing density from 32 units per acre to a more reasonable 16?
 Were these the discussions?
 No. They were about trading the approval of his current plans for paint jobs, for an access control system, for power washing, for a pool cover, and other amenities needing repair.
 This is not what County staff had in mind.